 Happy Face, A fresh and stylish take on the classic Neapolitan pizza joint plus a hidden gem in the form of a late-night, underground cocktail and vermouth bar, SUPERMAX.

-Hicce Located above the new Wolf and Badger store, Hicce is the first stand-alone restaurant by celebrated British chef Pip Lacey.
+Hicce Located above the Wolf & Badger store at Coal Drops Yard, Hicce is the first stand-alone restaurant by celebrated chef Pip Lacey.
 Just as unique as the fashion offerings below, it’s an informal, 80-seat space twisting modern European cuisine with Japanese and Scandinavian influences.

-Beer + Burger Store is no average burger joint, serving up quality burgers and sides with an endless selection of craft beers.
+Beer + Burger Store This is no average burger joint.
+Quality burgers and sides with an rotating selection of craft beers.
+Look out for the “Tap Takeovers” and the monthly running club.

 Morty & Bobs It all started with the best-grilled cheese ever.
-East London’s hot sandwich maestros bring all-day dining, a bar, weekend brunches and, of course, grilled cheese to a new open plan space just off Granary Square
+East London’s hot sandwich maestros bring all-day dining, a bar, weekend brunches and, of course, legendary grilled cheese to Coal Drops Yard.

-Bodega Rita’s brings modern American dining to King’s Cross, this global deli serves up takeout lunch and sandwiches by day, and drinks and small plates by night.
+Bodega Rita’s This global deli serves up takeout lunch and sandwiches by day, and drinks and small plates by night.
+Find it on Lower Stable Street at Coal Drops Yard.

 Plum + Spilt Milk An elegant brasserie in the Great Northern Hotel serving beautifully cooked classics courtesy of acclaimed chef Mark Sargeant.

-Kimchee An authentic taste of Korea in the heart of King’s Cross.
+Kimchee An authentic taste of Korea on Pancras Square.

 Cut + Grind Could this be London’s tastiest burger?
-The chefs here are obsessed with burger perfection and it shows.
+The chefs at Cut + Grind are obsessed with burger perfection and it shows.
 Head to Canal Reach and decide for yourself.

 Dishoom This popular Indian eatery pays homage to the Irani cafés of old Bombay.
 Just off Granary Square on Stable Street.